fredmiranda.com

 If I had the opportunity to speak with any higher up decision maker at Pentax, I would suggest the following:

 Please don't give up!
-Create a retro, vintage-inspired full frame in a compact body (like the old Pentax Super Program) using the same K mount.
+Create a retro, vintage-inspired full frame camera in a compact dslr body (one that would look like the old Pentax Super Program) using the same K mount.
 It would appeal to the younger generation looking for that "vintage look", and it would also appeal to older generations because of the nostalgia.
+It would also appeal to people who are more interested in stills photography than using video "hybrid cameras".
 Pentax lenses are legendary.
 Use that legendary reputation to create a new, vintage-inspired masterpiece.
+This would definitely be taking full advantage of the Pentax brand and reputation.

 Jun 19, 2026 at 10:14 AM